jgarte/resumator/Resume.md

 #### Web Application for Monitoring Projections of the Spread of COVID-19

 - Designed client-side web app using React and Google Maps to visualize global data of COVID-19 cases in the past, present, and future using heat-maps.
-- Developed efficient Rocket (Rust) REST API with server jobs to collect detailed local data at specified time intervals and communicate current data on-demand to the front-end.
+- Developed efficient REST API and used Rust for multithreading to collect  and sanitize detailed geographical data at specified time intervals and communicate current data on-demand to the front-end.

-### Personal Web Server

-#### Secure Server for Home Automation
+### Anonymous Video  Conferencing

+#### Video Chat Web Application for Virtual Hangouts

+- Incorporated WebRTC video technology into modern video-client web app that can be easily self-hosted for secure and anonymous communication.
-- Set up Ubuntu server with Apache, MySQL, and Dynamic DNS services for personal web hosting and secure database storage.
+- Set up Node.js backend socketing and custom peer-to-peer server for reliable and secure video calling.
-- Automated home tasks such as efficient lighting using IFTTT applets and webhooks from personal websites to implement the Internet of Things.

 ### Personal Robotic Arm

 #### Automated Mini Robotic Arm for Simple Tasks

-- Constructed automated 6-axis, 3-D printed robotic arm to perform sorting tasks in a small workspace
+- Constructed automated 6-axis, 3-D printed robotic arm to perform sorting tasks in a small workspace.
-- Created Windows desktop application using .NET Framework to interface with micro-controllers to store data used to automate the robotic arm
+- Created Windows desktop application using .NET Framework to interface with micro-controllers to store data used to automate the robotic arm.

 ## Skills

 ### Programming Languages

-#### C/C++, MATLAB, Python, Switft, C\#, Java, Javascript/TypeScript, Rust, MySQL, MongoDB, DynamoDB
+#### C/C++, MATLAB, Python, Switft, C\#, Java, Javascript/TypeScript, Rust, Julia, MySQL, MongoDB, DynamoDB

 ### Technologies and Frameworks

-#### OpenCV, .NET, React, NodeJS, Flask, JAX-RS, Rocket (Rust), WebAssembly, AWS, Google Cloud
+#### OpenCV, .NET, React, NodeJS, Flask, JAX-RS, Rocket (Rust), Genie(Julia), WebAssembly, AWS, Google Cloud, Jupyter

-### Markup

-#### JSON, YAML, Markdown, LaTeX, HTML, XML, CSS

 ## Honors